Needlesslord/PaintWars_by_BrainDeadStudios/Docs/TDD.md

   + RRSS.md

 **File Naming Conventions:**
-Even though there may be certain specific conventions for each type of files, the general naming conventions should be the use of     underscores to separate words and no use of capital letters.
+Even though there may be certain specific conventions for each type of files, the general naming conventions should be the use of     underscores to separate words and use of capital letters af the start.
 The logical naming hierarchy should go from general to particular. (i.e. tiles_terrain_grass.png)

 ***